Kantis/kantis.github.io/_posts/2023-03-16-trailing-commas.md

 We also make our changes slightly easier to review.
 Given that there's no cost involved in having the trailing comma, it's feels like a no-brainer to add it.

+Oh.. and we also make it easier to re-arrange items in the list!

 ## Enforce trailing commas